Pilots like to observe and compare what other pilots bring along for survival and comfort. I know I do. Here is what I bring:

 Folding chairs.
 They are not survival items, but I use them fairly often and I love having them.
 Sometimes if I get dropped off by a business client, I’ll take out a chair and just decompress for a few minutes before getting into the plane and “becoming a pilot”.
 It helps clear my head and focus.

 Folding Bike.
-I keep a Dahon folding bike in the plane, unless I’m bringing a mountain bike or road bike.
+I generally keep a Dahon folding bike in the plane (and Betsy has one too), unless I’m bringing a mountain bike or road bike.
 For mountain bikes I put down a bed sheet and basically throw the bikes in the back.
-My road bike is a little too nice for that, so I made some homemade bike stands that hold them up without wheels so that it fits nicely in the back.
+Our road bikes are a little too nice for that, so I made some homemade bike stands that hold them up without wheels so that it fits nicely in the back.
 I then use seatbelts that are there for the seats that I removed to tie them down.

 Fishermen’s Vest.
 I also keep one of those fishermen’s vests with all the pockets attached to my pilot’s seat.
 In it are some critical items, and the theory is that I can grab that on the way out, and it may be the only thing I’ll end up with if there is a fire.
 But there isn’t really much in it, a knife, matches, band aids, gauze, flashlight and strobe.
 I think I ate the energy bars.